 Please continue reading for an in-depth explanation of each of these issues…

-Gas heaters need to be serviced every one or two years, depending on the manufacturer's recommendations.
+Gas heaters need to be cleaned and serviced every one or two years, depending on the manufacturer's recommendations.

 Gas heater servicing is important for safety, to avoid any issues with carbon monoxide.